 “The sale, transfer, purchase, delivery, taxation, manufacture, ownership, transportation, storage, use and possession of firearms, weapons and ammunition shall be authorized, regulated and prohibited by the state, and regulation thereof is preempted by the state. … [N]o city, town, county, political subdivision or any other entity shall authorize, regulate or prohibit the sale, transfer, purchase, delivery, taxation, manufacture, ownership, transportation, storage, use, carrying or possession of firearms, weapons, accessories, components or ammunition except as specifically provided by this chapter.”

-Wyoming Statutes section 19-13-104(e)(i) states that nothing in the Wyoming Homeland Security Act, sections 19-13-101 et seq., confers upon the political subdivisions of the state, or any employee or agent of the state or any governmental unit within the state, the power to confiscate a firearm from a person unless:
+Wyoming law states that nothing in the Wyoming Homeland Security Act, sections 19-13-101 et seq., confers upon the political subdivisions of the state, or any employee or agent of the state or any governmental unit within the state, the power to:

-- The firearm is confiscated by a peace officer acting in the lawful discharge of his or her duties and under the reasonable belief that the confiscation is necessary for the protection of the peace officer, the person carrying the firearm or a third party.
+- Confiscate a firearm from a person unless the person is unlawfully possessing or unlawfully carrying the firearm in violation of Wyoming law; or the firearm is confiscated by a peace officer acting in the lawful discharge of his or her duties and under the reasonable belief that the confiscation is necessary for the protection of the peace officer, the person carrying the firearm or a third party.

 Wyoming provides for exceptions to its preemption statute:

-- Local governments can regulate “riots, disturbances, disorderly assemblies or parades, or any other conduct which disturbs or jeopardizes the public health, safety, peace or morality, in any public or private place.”1
+- Local governments can regulate “riots, disturbances, disorderly assemblies or parades, or any other conduct which disturbs or jeopardizes the public health, safety, peace or morality, in any public or private place.”2

-- Local governments can enforce zoning ordinances that encompass firearms businesses along with other businesses, as long as they are not designed to restrict the purchase or sale of firearms and ammunition.2
+- Local governments can enforce zoning ordinances that encompass firearms businesses along with other businesses, as long as they are not designed to restrict the purchase or sale of firearms and ammunition.3

-- School Districts can adopt rules and regulations regarding concealed carry by employees with concealed carry permits.3
+- School Districts can adopt rules and regulations regarding concealed carry by employees with concealed carry permits.4

 As of the date that this page was last updated, Giffords Law Center is not aware of any case law interpreting Wyoming Statute § 6-8-401(c).